tylerneylon/msgbox/readme.md

 There are two ways to link with the library.

-One way to link with `msgbox` is to copy the `msgbox` directory into your project and build/link its files as part of your build process.
+One way to link with `msgbox` is to copy the `msgbox` and `cstructs` directories into your project and build/link these files as part of your build process.

 The other way to link with `msgbox` is to